Y.-P. Hsieh, P. Mertikopoulos, and V. Cevher. In ICML '21: Proceedings of the 38th International Conference on Machine Learning, 2021.

 Compared to minimization problems, the min-max landscape in machine learning applications is considerably more convoluted because of the existence of cycles and similar phenomena.
 Such oscillatory behaviors are well-understood in the convex-concave regime, and many algorithms are known to overcome them.
 In this paper, we go beyond the convex-concave setting and we characterize the convergence properties of a wide class of zeroth-, first-, and (scalable) second-order methods in non-convex/non-concave problems.
 In particular, we show that these state-of-the-art min-max optimization algorithms may converge with arbitrarily high probability to attractors that are in no way min-max optimal or even stationary.
 Spurious convergence phenomena of this type can arise even in two-dimensional problems, a fact which corroborates the empirical evidence surrounding the formidable difficulty of training GANs.

 [Long talk at ICML 2021]

-Figure: Illustration of Robbins-Monro algorithms being trapped by a spurious limit cycle in a $2$-dim min-max game (left: gradient descent/ascent; right: extra-gradient).
+Figure: Illustration of Robbins-Monro algorithms being trapped by (unavoidable) spurious cycles in a $2$-dim min-max game.